 For instance, the time difference between India and the US might have an impact on outsourcing by making it difficult to arrange meetings and phone conversations during typical business hours.

-This can, however, also be a benefit because it enables 24-hour operations and expedites project completion in sectors like IT and customer support.
+This can, however, also be a benefit as it aligns well with the 24-hour operations trend and expedites project completion in sectors like IT and customer support.